 Project Contribution Agreement

-[NAME OF PROJECT]
+eBPF for Windows

-This Contribution Agreement (“Agreement”) is effective as of __________ ____, 2019 by and among LF Projects, LLC, a Delaware series limited liability company (“Assignee”), having its place of business at 3500 South Dupont Highway Suite AA101, Dover, DE 19901 USA, [SERIES NAME] (“Series”), having its place of business at 3500 South Dupont Highway Suite AA101, Dover, DE 19901 USA, and [ASSIGNOR], a [STATE] corporation (“Assignor”), having its place of business at [_________________].
+This Contribution Agreement (“Agreement”) is effective as of __________ ____, 2019 by and among LF Projects, LLC, a Delaware series limited liability company (“Assignee”), having its place of business at 3500 South Dupont Highway Suite AA101, Dover, DE 19901 USA, [SERIES NAME] (“Series”), having its place of business at 3500 South Dupont Highway Suite AA101, Dover, DE 19901 USA, and Microsoft, a Washington corporation (“Assignor”), having its place of business at Redmond, Washington.

 Background.
-Assignor is the owner of the [MARK] word mark and [MARK] design and logo marks, including any applications and registrations therefor set forth in Schedule 1 to the Assignment attached hereto as Exhibit A (collectively, the “Trademarks”).
-Assignor wishes to assign the rights to such Trademarks to Assignee in connection with the establishment of the [PROJECT NAME] project as the Series.
+Assignor is the owner of the eBPF for Windows word mark and eBPF for Windows design and logo marks, including any applications and registrations therefor set forth in Schedule 1 to the Assignment attached hereto as Exhibit A (collectively, the “Trademarks”).
+Assignor wishes to assign the rights to such Trademarks to Assignee in connection with the establishment of the eBPF for Windows project as the Series.

 Assignment of Trademarks.
 For good and adequate consideration, the receipt and sufficiency of which is hereby acknowledged, Assignor hereby assigns to Assignee, its successors and assigns, in perpetuity all rights, title and interest as Assignor may possess, anywhere in the world, in and to the Trademarks, together with (i) the goodwill symbolized by said Trademarks, (ii) the business or portion of the business to which the Trademarks pertain, (iii) all registrations and applications (including intent-to-use applications) for the Trademarks pursuant to the Assignment attached hereto as Exhibit A.